LaRambla20/Repo04_RT1-assignment2/README.md

 # Second Reasearch Track 1 Assignment
-The folder in which this README is contains two ROS packages, one named `second_assignment`, the other named `second_assignment_controller`, and a folder with the package documentation related to the latter.
+The folder in which this README is contains two ROS packages, one named `second_assignment`, the other named `second_assignment_controller`.
 The first package is just composed by a folder, a text file and a file with extension .xml:
 * `world`: folder that contains information about the characteristics of the world that is run in the simulator
 * `CMakeLists.txt`: text file that describes how to build the code and where to install it to
 * `package.xml`: XML file that defines properties about the package such as the package name, version numbers, authors, maintainers, and dependencies on other catkin packages